About the Lunar New Year

 The Australian Chinese Zodiac was developed to promote understanding between Chinese and Australian cultures by the Chinese Precinct Chamber of Commerce in Australia.
 Animals from the traditional zodiac have been matched to native animals according to their perceived similar characteristics.
-This year the Rat is matched to the Kangaroo.
+This year the Ox is matched to the Wombat.

 How schools can be involved

 - Use the Harvest of Endurance scroll at Making Multicultural Australia to create a short story about one of the characters in Chinese-Australian history.

 - Research the establishment of the Vietnamese communities in Australia via the National Museum of Australia.

-- Research well-known people born in a Year of the Rat.
+- Research well-known people born in a Year of the Ox.